 Bernardine Evaristo won the 2019 Booker Prize for Girl, Woman, Other, which also was a winner and finalist for other awards, including the Women's Prize for Fiction and the Dublin Literary Award.
 Evaristo is the author of seven other books that explore aspects of the African diaspora.
 Her writing spans verse fiction, short fiction, poetry, essays, literary criticism and drama.
 Evaristo is president of the Royal Society of Literature, professor of Creative Writing at Brunel University London and an Honorary Fellow of St Anne's College, Oxford.
 She received an OBE in 2020, and lives in London with her husband.
-Her most recent book is Manifesto: On Never Giving Up (Grove, January 18, 2022), a memoir that captures the essence of her creativity and offers inspirational guidance to emerging writers.
+Her most recent book is Manifesto: On Never Giving Up (Grove), a memoir that focuses on creativity and offers inspirational guidance to emerging writers.

 On your nightstand now:

 I probably have a hundred books waiting to be read, sometimes they sit on my shelves for years, but top of my list is a proof copy of Young Mungo by Douglas Stuart, because I was bowled over by Shuggie Bain.
 Sterling Karat Gold by Isabel Waidner has just won the Goldsmiths Prize for experimental fiction in the U.K. Dipping into the book, it's clear that her prose style is so energetic and dazzling, I need to wait until my hectic life quietens down to read it.
 Also, The Transgender Issue: An Argument for Justice by Shon Faye.
 I'm reading it to learn more about the issues from someone who is trans herself.
 The Dutch House by Ann Patchett; I've never read her and want to.